Julia, From the Dominican Republic, Working in Higher EducationBy Krzl Light Nuñes

 What type of consulting do you do for international students?

-My consulting business, Estudios Globales, is specifically for Latin American students looking to study in a university overseas.
+My consulting business, Estudios Globales, is specifically for Latin American students looking to study at a university overseas.
 We help them search for universities tailored to their student profile, revise their essays, and give them interview tips.
 We also motivate students who live in the Dominican Republic to go to UNIBE Test Prep Center to study for the standardized test (if needed) to help maximize their score results.

 What is one of your strategies for helping students ace English proficiency tests?